Emnestu/TakeHomeAssessment/README.md

+> ⚠️ This branch is intended for local development and testing only.
+> It adds mock data generation that should not be merged to `main`.

 # Contact Search Web App

 This repository contains a simple proof-of-concept web application built as part of a coding challenge.
 The task was to create a lightweight and user-friendly solution to help users find key contacts at office locations.